• Skip to main content

 butter and sugar creamed together in a bowl

-1. In a small bowl, combine powdered sugar, lemon juice, lemon zest, and butter and beat until combined.
+1. In a small bowl, stir together the powdered sugar, lemon juice, lemon zest, and melted butter.

-2. Once the cake has cooled, drizzle your glaze over the cake.
+2. When the bundt cake is completely cool, drizzle the glaze over the top.

 freshly glazed raspberry lemon bundt cake on a serving platter